STOP Violence Against Women Formula Grants

 This grant program provides funding for projects that assist in efforts to reduce violence against women and men, specifically domestic violence, sexual assault, stalking, and dating violence.

 STOP funding is included in the Violence Against Women Act, which was reauthorized in 2013.
-STOP Violence Against Women Subrecipients must adhere to all requirements in the VAWA Act, In addition, STOP subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T), the DOJ Grants Financial Guide, the OMB Uniform Guidance, the 2017 Compliance Supplement, and the recently released 2018 Compliance Supplement, depending on the federal award funding the grant.
+STOP Violence Against Women Subrecipients must adhere to all requirements in the VAWA Act, In addition, STOP subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T), the DOJ Grants Financial Guide, the OMB Uniform Guidance, and the 2020 Compliance Supplement.

 Eligible subrecipients for federal STOP Violence Against Women funding include: